isomerpages/moe-scgs/_others/Careers.md

 **Requirements**

-*   Recognised Degree of professional qualification in the chosen or related discipline
+*   Recognised Degree or professional qualification in the chosen or related discipline
 *   Formal teaching qualifications such as NIE Diploma will be an advantage
 *   At least 3 years of teaching experience at the Secondary level
-*   Experience in teaching Upper Secondary and Gifted Education Programme preferred
 *   Strong passion for helping students develop as confident and purposeful individuals
 *   Strong sense of integrity, personal drive and initiative, commitment and team spirit
 *   Caring, responsible, driven and innovative

 Please send application with resume to [recruitment@scgs.edu.sg](mailto:recruitment@scgs.edu.sg)

-We regret to inform that only shortlisted candidates will be notified.
+**We regret to inform that only shortlisted candidates will be notified.**

 **We invite applications for the following position: SCHOOL LABORATORY TECHNICIAN (Chemistry)**